aplazame/php-sdk/README.md

 ## Usage

-This SDK assists you to complete steps 2 and 3 from the integration guide https://aplazame.com/en/docs/api/3-steps-to-checkout/
+This SDK assists you to complete the steps from the integration guide https://aplazame.com/en/docs/api/

 Explore the examples folder for to learn how to:
  1. Create an Aplazame's checkout [examples/step1_checkout_create.php](examples/step1_checkout_create.php)